What is call center automation?

-Why call centre automation is the future of customer satisfaction
+Why call center automation is the future of customer satisfaction

-Perhaps the most significant metric to work on with the support of call centre automation is customer satisfaction.
+Perhaps the most significant metric to work on with the support of call center automation is customer satisfaction.
 Customer satisfaction is key for your business’ growth and revenue generation.

-Contact centre automation is proven to help improve customer sentiment.
+Contact center automation is proven to help improve customer sentiment.
 Customer sentiment ratings rose by 57.3% among brands using artificial intelligence to support their customer experience provision.
-Call centre automation can help your agents to quickly identify a customer’s identity and past customer interactions with the brand, their emotions, tone, sentiment and more to help them provide the best customer experience possible.
+Call center automation can help your agents to quickly identify a customer’s identity and past customer interactions with the brand, their emotions, tone, sentiment and more to help them provide the best customer experience possible.

 With poor experiences risking 6.7% of business revenue on average – the equivalent of $3.1 trillion – it’s key to ensure your customer service channels are performing above expectation for the greatest customer satisfaction.